theREALdebater/eclat/doc/objects/objects.md

 ### Loaders and Savers

-A system object has, as properties, a _loader_ and/or a _saver_; their values are access values, so each can be null to indicate that it is not set; this (being not set) is the default.
+A system object has, as properties, a _loader_ and/or a _saver_; their values are access-to- subprogram values, so each can be null to indicate that it is not set; this (being not set) is the default.

 Each loader and saver is a function that returns (an access value that references) a stream, given an object identifier.
 For a saver, the stream is an output stream that can be written